amussell/IdentityServer/README.md

-*Author Mayson Green, Alex Mussel
+*Author Alex Mussell, Mayson Green

 ## Overview:
  This project contains an identity server and client.
 The client can connect to the server and submit